When I landed in the Philippines, the first thing I wanted to do was buy a sim card.

-WiFi, or good WiFi at a good price at least, is harder to come by in the Philippines than it is in destinations such as Australia, Thailand, Bali and New Zealand.
-So, here having a SIM card was more of a priority for me.
+Just use WiFi I hear you ask?
+WIFI, or WiFi at a good price/speed at least, is harder to come by in the Philippines than it is in destinations such as Australia, Thailand, Bali and New Zealand.
+So in the Philippines, having a SIM card was more of a priority for me.

 There are counters at the airport selling SIM cards, but I couldn’t get one when I landed because I didn’t have any cash.
 I think they are a little more expensive here, but not too pricey in the grand scheme of things.
 Buying one when you land will save you heading to a city to buy it afterwards, and will mean you are sorted from the beginning of your trip.